 The admission officers of your desired graduate schools would take special notice of your application only when you show your mastery on a specific field of study.
 If you have a zeal for studying Physics and have undergone a three year study course in it, then you can opt for the Physics subject of GRE test and display your supplementary skills in a specific field of study.
 This test is administered by the ETS (Educational Testing Center) thrice in a year (in the months of October, November and April).
 A host of graduate schools accept your Physics subject score, along with your revised general score, as a strong criterion for granting you admission.

-What are the Benefits of Taking GRE Physics?
+What are the Benefits of Taking the GRE Physics subject test?

 - This test's score often supersedes other requisite criteria like letter of recommendation, GPA grades, etc. The admission officers at the fellowship panel would consider your Physics score as a strong indication of your subject skills.

 - The subject test score works as a strong predictor, for the admission officers, of your zeal in Physics, which wins you the placement you deserve.

 - The subject test score serves as a uniform measure of equating your skills with other applicants.
 If you score well in Physics, your application definitely gets priority over others who are in queue.

 - The Physics subject score works wonders for test takers with low test scores.
 The subject test score marginally increases your chance of getting selected if you have low revised general scores.

 - On an average, the percentage of academic institutions that require test scores is 60%.
 Hence, adding the Physics score is an immediate benefit.

 Now that you have read about the advantages of taking the test, let us read about its content, test structure and scoring pattern.

 What is the Content of GRE Physics?